Anvesh271299/VSD-physical-design/README.md

     + propagation delay and transition time

-3. **DAY 3 Design and characterize one library cell using Magic Layout tool and ngspice**
+3. **DAY 3 Design and characterize one library cell using Magic Layout tool and ngspice** **1.
+Spice Deck**

+  It comprises of the connectivity information of components i.e. Netlist.

+  **2. Component values**

+  The width and length of PMOS and NMOS are defined.

+  M1: PMOS -> W/L -> 0.375u / 0.25u
+  M2: NMOS -> W/L -> 0.375u / 0.25u

+  ***Generally the gate Voltage is similar to channel length i.e. if we have channel length L= 0.25u ,then the gate voltage = 2.5 V***

+  **3. Identify 'nodes'**

+  A node is required to specify the spice netlist.

+  **4. Name nodes**

+  Every node is represented as a positive number starting from 0 to n.
+In an increasing order.
+Nodes  can either be represented as gnd, out, in etc.

+*** MODEL DESCRIPTION ***

+*** NETLIST DESCRIPTION ***

+`M1 out in Vdd Vdd pmos W=0.375u L=0.25u`

+In the above spice statement a transistor M1 which is a pmos is specified with the order : drain , gate , source, substrate .

+`M2 out in 0 0 nmos W=0.375u L=0.25u`

+In the above spice statement a transistor M2 which is a nmos is specified with the order : drain , gate , source, substrate .

+`cload out 0 10f`

+In the above spice statement a load capacitor connected between the out and 0 node having a value of 10fF is specified.

+`Vdd vdd 0 2.5`

+In the above spice statement a the power supply Vdd is connected between the vdd and 0 nodes and has value 2.5V

+`Vin in 0 2.5`

+**Spice Simulation Lab for CMOS Inverter**

+*** SIMULATION COMMANDS ***

+`.op`

+`.dc Vin 0 2.5 0.05`

+The above Spice command is to sweep the input voltage 'Vin' from 0 to 2.5V at steps of 0.05 and get the ouput voltage.

+There are two cases for pmos and nmos in which there is SPICE Waveform variation :

+1. When, Wn = Wp = 0.375u and Ln,p = 0.25u - The (W/L)n = (W/L)p = 1.5 : The VTC Curve is shifted towards the left and the **switching threshold Vm = 0.98 V**
+2. When, Wn = 0.375u, Wp= 0.9375 ( observe that Wp = 2.5 * Wn ) : The VTC Curve is exactly at the middle , and the  **switching threshold Vm = 1.2 V**

+Hence we observe a difference in transfer characteristics.

+**Switching Threshold**

+It defines the robustness of CMOS.
+It is represented as Vm and it lies at the point where Vin = Vout.

+**Layout**

+Art of layout using Euler's path + Stick diagram

+***Layout using stick diagram only***

+In this case the conjestion of many metal layers causes alot of DRC rules to come up.
+However the output remains the same as that in euler's path.

+The improved stick diagram is the combination of Euler's path + Stick diagram.
+Stick diagram acts as an interface between final layout and circuit.

+After drawing the stick diagram , a rough layout and the dimensions to the metal lines and diffusion layers is specified in accordance with the DRC rules.

+***Remember n diffusion contact and p diffusion contact are different.***

+**Cell Characterization**

+1. Derive actual dimensions for the function
+2. Script to create layout in Magic
+3. Final layout and input output labelling
+4. Pre-layout and post-layout simulation
   * SKILL 1- Labs for CMOS inverter ngspice simulation
     + Spice deck creation for CMOS inverter
     + Spice simulation lab for CMOS INverter